crisemcon/ProyectoIS2/README.md

 ```
 python3 app.py
 ```
-To run the client application, navigate to the getdo-client folder and run this in another command-line:
+To run the client application, navigate to the frontend folder and run this in another command-line:
 ```
 npm start
 ```